akagam1/SudokuSolver/README.md

-# SudokuSolver
+# Sudoku Solver
-solves any given sudoku board.
+Solves any given sudoku board.

 To start, simply run the file ui.py